Los Angeles Office

-Natalie Nahabet is a Managing Associate in Orrick’s Los Angeles
+Natalie Nahabet is a skilled trial lawyer and trusted client advisor in Orrick’s Los Angeles office.

-Some of her notable engagements include:
+Other notable engagements include:

-she earned her Bachelor’s Degree in political science, magna cum laude.
+Prior to law school, Natalie attended the University of California, San Diego, where she earned her Bachelor’s Degree in political science, magna cum laude.
 During that time, she worked as a law clerk for employment and bankruptcy attorneys.

 1 minute read | December.02.2022